Physicists define entropy as: a measure of the disorder or randomness in a closed system; inevitable and steady deterioration of a system or society.

 I’d be lying if I said that experience has taught me to thrive on chaos or to go with the flow.
 I rarely go with the flow.
 What I have learned though is that the roaring flow of chaos is always peppered with islands of blissful peace.
 You just have to hang on until you can get yourself onto one of those islands for a brief reprieve.

 And in between the islands of peace, there is wine.

 This brussels sprouts recipe is inspired by a side dish which accompanied a pan-roasted chicken recipe from Plated.
 Combined with potatoes, it makes an easy all-in-one veggie and starch side dish for just about any meal.
-I served it alongside a simple halibut piccata.
-Heck, I could eat a bowl of this on its own.
+I served it alongside a simple halibut piccata, but I could easily eat a whole bowl of this on its own.
 This recipe has a high likelihood of turning just about anyone into a raving brussels sprouts fan.

 Shaved Brussels Sprouts, Bacon, and Potato Hash

 - 2 cups fingerling potatoes, cut into small pieces